yass2400012/Readme/README.md

 ## Contact Me

 If you have any questions or would like to discuss potential opportunities, please feel free to reach out to me.
-You can contact me via email at yasslebbar@gmail.com
+You can contact me via email at yasslebbar@gmail.com.

-Thank you for visiting my Github!
+Thank you for visiting my Github :)

 <!---
 yass2400012/yass2400012 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.